Siniyah Island

-Siniyah Island is a natural island situated off the coast of the Emirate of Umm Al Quwain in the United Arab Emirates (UAE).
+Siniyah Island (Jazīrat as Sīnīyah, جزيرة السينية) is a natural island situated off the coast of the Emirate of Umm Al Quwain in the United Arab Emirates (UAE).
 It is the site of the oldest pearl fishing town in the Persian Gulf, as well as of an Eastern Christian Monastery and Bishop's Palace.
 The island's name means 'flashing lights', thought to be a reference to the harsh sunlight of the area.

+Siniyah has been identified through recent archaeological and archival work as the potential centre of the lost ancient town and region of Tu'am or Tawwam, with the name Tu'am ultimately derived from St Thomas the Apostle of the East.

+A gold coin of the Roman Emperor Tiberius, found at Siniyah, connects Rome to Ed Dur.

 Abandonment

-Following several distinct periods of human occupation, Siniyah was eventually abandoned in the 1820s as a result of British bombardment of the settlement as part of the Persian Gulf campaign of 1819, in which a British expeditionary force blew up the town of Ras Al Khaimah before destroying fortifications and the larger boats of the towns of Umm Al Quwain, Ajman, Fasht, Sharjah, Abu Hail, and Dubai on the 17th and 18th January 1820.
+Following several distinct periods of human occupation, Siniyah was eventually abandoned in the 1820s as a result of British bombardment of the settlement as part of the Persian Gulf campaign of 1819, in which a British expeditionary force blew up the town of Ras Al Khaimah before destroying fortifications and the larger boats of the towns of Umm Al Quwain, Ajman, Fasht, Sharjah, Abu Hail, and Dubai on 17 and 18 January 1820.

+Julian Walker's 1955 survey of the land borders of the Emirates notes a ruined village on Siniyah Island, named Mallah, while J. G. Lorimer earlier noted Mallah as having an abandoned fort and the village of Siniyah with an old mosque.
+Lorimer claims the population abandoned Siniyah due to a lack of water resources.

-Pearl town
+Pearling town

 Siniyah encloses the Khor Al Beida marshland and mangrove swamp off the coast of Umm Al Quwain.
-Archaeologists located the remains of the oldest known pearl fishing town in the Gulf on the island, identifying a major settlement of some 12 hectares, comprising a number of houses built of rock and lime mortar.
+Archaeologists located the remains of the oldest known pearl fishing town in the Persian Gulf on the island, identifying a major settlement of some 12 hectares, comprising a number of houses built of rock and lime mortar.
 The site is thought to be one of the largest such settlements of its time, comparable to the city of Julfar in Ras Al Khaimah.

-The nature of the houses, some larger and more complex than numerous smaller homes, suggests social stratification and finds point to year-round settlement and a linkage to the nearby Christian monastery.
+The nature of the houses, some larger and more complex than numerous smaller homes, suggests social stratification, and finds point to year-round settlement and a linkage to the nearby Christian monastery.

 Finds at the site have included loose pearls and pearl diver's weights, used to speed divers' swim from the surface down to the pearl beds, as well as an extensive pearl shell midden thought to contain millions of shells.

 Dated to the late C6th or early C7th CE both using radio carbon and comparative dating techniques on pottery sherds, and therefore predating the rise of Islam, the town was likely Christian.
 It maintained extensive global trading links, with finds of ceramics, in particular, yielding an unusually high proportion of Indian ware.
 The nearby settlements at Ed Dur and Tell Abraq have also yielded a number of finds that point to extensive regional and global trading links over the past 5,000 years.